Skip to main content

 THE ASSOCIATED CONSENT ORDER

-A Notification of Advertising Complaint will be accompanied by a Consent Order.
-The consent order is an attempt to resolve the matter without the necessity of a Hearing.
-The Consent Order will include a Finding of Fact about the alleged violation(s), details about the investigation that preceded the issuance of the Notice of Violation and the advertising rule or rules that the Commission alleges have been violated, Conclusions of Law and Agreed Order and instructions for submission of the dealer's response.
-The dealer may choose to voluntarily waive the right to contest the pending chargers, accept the Consent Order and pay a fine.
-If the dealer chooses to accept the Consent Order and pay the fine, the Order will be subject to final approval and acceptance by the Commission at the next regualrly scheduled Commission meeting.
-A dealer may also choose to reject the Consent Order.
-If the Consent Order is rejected by the dealer, the Commission will schedule a Hearing on the matter and proper notice of the Hearing will be provided to the dealer,
+The Notice of Complaint and Hearing will be accompanied by a Consent Order.
+The Consent Order is an attempt to resolve the matter without the necessity of a Hearing.
+The Consent Order will include Agreed Findings of Fact, Agreed Conclusions of Law, and an Agreed Final Order which will include a penalty amount to be paid to the Commission.
+If accepted by the dealer, the Order will still be subject to final approval and acceptance by the Commission at the next regualrly scheduled Commission meeting.
+A dealer may choose to reject a Consent Order.
+If a Consent Order is rejected by a dealer, the Commission will schedule a Hearing on the matter and proper notice of the Hearing will be provided to the dealer.
+Consent Orders only apply to first and second enforcement actions.

 ACCEPTANCE OR REJECTION BY THE COMMISSION

-Commision staff make every effort to produce consent orders that are accepted by the Commission, but there may be occasions when the Commission chooses to reject a Consent Order, even if it has been accepted by the dealer.
-The Commisson may decide to require additional information, to raise or lower the amount of a fine and direct that it be sent back to the dealer, or the Commission may decide to proceed directly to a Hearing on the matter.
+ONMVC staff make every effort to produce Consent Orders acceptavble to the Commission, but there may be occasions when the Commission chooses to reject a Consent Order, even if it has been accepted by the dealer.
+The Commisson may decide request additional information or increase / decrease the amount of a penalty.
+Or the Commission may decide reject a Consent Order and proceed directly to a Hearing on the matter.
 These decisions are within the authority of the Commission as provided by O.S.
 47 § 563 (F).

-If a Hearing is scheduled, either by rejection of a Consent Order by the dealer or by action of the Commission, the dealer will be provided the opportunity to contest the pending charges in a public Hearing and will be provided all rights afforded by the Oklahoma Adminsistrative Procedures Act including representation by an attorney at the dealer's expense.
+If a Hearing is scheduled, either by rejection of a Consent Order by the dealer or by action of the Commission, the dealer will be provided the opportunity to be heard in a public Hearing and will be provided all rights afforded by the Oklahoma Adminsistrative Procedures Act.
+Dealers must be represented by an attorney in Hearings at thier own expense. *Massongill v.
+McDevvitt, 1989 OK CIV APP 82.

 ENFORCEMENT ACCORDING TO THE EXISITING PENALTY SCALE

-Enforcement of advertising rules will be administered according to the advertising violation penalty scale authorized by the Commmission and implemented on November 1, 2024 and will be applied consistently.
+Enforcement of advertising rules will be administered according to the advertising violation penalty scale authorized by the Commmission and implemented on November 1, 2024.